Remod-org/Horses/README.md

   "Version": {
     "Major": 1,
     "Minor": 0,
-    "Patch": 26
+    "Patch": 32
   }
 }
 ```

-- `useClans/useFriends/useTeams` -- Use Friends, Clans, or Rust teams to determine accessibility of an owned horse.
+- `useSteam/useClans/useFriends/useTeams` -- Use Steam friends, Friends, Clans, or Rust teams to determine accessibility of an owned horse.
 This allows friends to share horses.
+Steam friends requires our SteamFriends library plugin (at github)
 - `SetOwnerOnFirstMount` -- Sets ownership of an unowned horse on mount.
 - `EnableTimer` -- Enable timed release of horse ownership after the time specified by ReleaseTime.
 - `ReleaseTime` -- Sets the time IN SECONDS to maintain horse ownership if EnableTimer is true.
 Must be a numerical value.